rajatrao/referral-service/README.md

 - Use the program apis to create referral program say for your new product
 - Enroll your partners as members to referral program
   - this generates a unique referral code for program member
-- Your partners can use this referral code add their referral in the system
+- Your partners can use this referral code to add their referral contact in the system
-- When the referral takes action like creating account or making purchase, the program reward rules evaluates the action and triggers the reward
+- When referral contact takes action (ex.
+Sign up or product purchase), the program reward engine evaluates the action based on the configured program rules and triggers the reward workflow
-- Once reward is triggered the system will issue a payout to member / referral based on their preference (ex. paypal transaction or tango card)
+- As part of this workflow reward system will issue a payout to the member and referral based on their preference (ex. paypal transaction or tango card)

 Features
 ========